 Tom currently volunteers at Good Samaritan Health and Wellness Center in Jasper where he evaluates patients’ eligibility for services.
 Previous volunteer positions included President of the local conference of the international St. Vincent de Paul Society, which assists local residents with financial emergencies.
 Prior to leaving Atlanta Tom volunteered in Metro Atlanta Recovery Residences, a drug and alcohol rehab organization, and was named Volunteer of the Year.

 Tom has long admired all the work of the Bent Tree Foundation, especially the support for education in Pickens County.
-During Sandy’s 30 year education career and during his various volunteer experiences Tom developed a keen appreciation of the importance of education in guiding and developing young people.
+During Sandy’s 30 year education career and during his various volunteer experiences, Tom developed a keen appreciation of the importance of education in guiding and developing young people.
 Tom joined the Foundation Board in July 2015.